-132 Rue Colette Suite B Thibodaux, LA 70301 Phone (985) 448-2149 Fax (225) 208-1620 is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-The information is the representation of management.
-We have not audited the required supplementary information, and, accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on it.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis and Budgetary Comparison Schedule on pages 3-8 and 23 be presented to supplement the basic financial statements.
+Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical context.
+The information is the responsibility of management.
+We have not audited or reviewed such required supplementary information, and, accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on it.